-Lent is almost here!
-Today I have a whole list to share with you of Lenten activities, books, prayer, and more that you can do as a family.
+It is Ash Wednesday!
+Today I have a whole list of Lenten activities to share with you.
+Here are a ton of books, prayers, and more that you can do as a family.

 ***Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a small commission if you click through and make a purchase.
 Thank you!